mwburgoyne/pyResToolbox/docs/gas.rst

     gas_tc_pc(sg, n2 = 0, co2 = 0, h2s = 0, cmethod = 'PMC', tc = 0, pc = 0) -> tuple

 Returns a tuple of critical temperature (deg R) and critical pressure (psia) for hydrocarbon gas.
-If one or both of the tc and pc parameters are set to be non-zero, then this function will simply return that value for the corresponding critical parameter.
+If one or both of the tc and pc parameters are set to be non-zero, then this function will return that unchanged value for the corresponding critical parameter.

 .. list-table:: Method Variables & Class Objects
    :widths: 10 15 40